 Your worth is found in the grace of a God who lavishes His love upon His children.

 A God who declares, “you matter because I say you matter.”

 A God who says, “you are special because I made you, not because you achieved something great.”

 A God who has turned the priorities of the world upside down.

 A God who uses murderers and cowards and prostitutes and losers and underachievers to make His love known to the world.

-So, my prayer for you today is: give yourself grace.
-Jesus is longing to pour it on you freely and abundantly, if you’d let Him.
+So, give yourself grace.
+Jesus is longing to pour it on you freely and abundantly, if you’ll let Him.

 And for the love of to-do lists, if you know anyone else who needs some grace for their to-do list would you pass this along to them?